wpdev28/affiliate-wp/README.md

 ### World-class support

-If you require assistance, our support is considered the best in the industry.
-We’re here to help!
+If you require assistance, AffiliateWP support is considered the best in the industry.